alem-platform/sprint-js/story08/retry/README.md

 ### Instructions

-1. The function should take the following parameters:
+- The function should take the following parameters:

-- fn: async function to retry
+  - `fn`: async function to retry
-- retries: number of retry attempts (default: 3)
+  - `retries`: number of retry attempts (default: 3)
-- timeout: timeout for each attempt in ms (default: 1000)
+  - `timeout`: timeout for each attempt in ms (default: 1000)
-- onRetry: optional callback called on each retry with attempt number and error
+  - `onRetry`: optional callback called on each retry with attempt number and error

-2. The function should:
+- The function should:

-- Attempt to execute fn
+  - Attempt to execute `fn`
-- If fn fails or times out, retry up to 'retries' times
+  - If `fn` fails or times out, retry up to `retries` times
   - Wait for the specified timeout before failing each attempt
-- Call onRetry callback between attempts with attempt count and error
+  - Call `onRetry` callback between attempts with attempt count and error
   - Return the first successful result
   - Throw the last error if all attempts fail

-3. Use `Promise.race()` to implement the timeout functionality
+- Use `Promise.race()` to implement the timeout functionality

 ```js
 function retry(fn, retries = 3, timeout = 1000, onRetry = null) {